NEW: What may be a Flight 8501 window panel has been found, Singapore ministry says

 “In the A320 family, accidents and incidents range from fan-cowl detachment, landing gear collapse, bird strikes, right through to hull losses through pilot error,” said Kane Ray, an analyst with the International Bureau of Aviation, a global aviation consulting group.
 “Most aircraft have teething problems, and in most cases, these are eradicated.
 Very rarely, these issues cause disasters – largely because of a culmination of factors that lead to the event,” Ray said.

-Anguish revisited: Relatives of MH370 victims speak out about AirAsia QZ8501
+Anguish revisited: Relatives of MH370 victims speak

 CNN’s Elizabeth Joseph, Tim Schwarz, Paula Hancocks and David Molko contributed to this report.
 Journalist Yosef Riadi and translator Edi Pangerapan also contributed.